-5. Discussion and possible action to approve the purchase of a modular office building and the expenses to relocate the structure and make associated improvements

-Randy reminded everyone that at the Strategic Planning Retreat last year, he had informed participants that the lease for the AAA offices would expire June of 2022.
-He described the current AAA office situation and presented a slide show of the current conditions.
-One option would be renegotiating a lease of the current facilities, but he believes AAA has outgrown the space so he has been looking at other available options.
-He researched prices for commercial office space in another city (Sierra Vista), as there is no suitable office space in Bisbee.
-However, it would be expensive; \$13,000 - \$26,000 per year, plus there may need to be leasehold improvements done to make the space work (ADA accessibility; IT issues, storage).
+4. Discussion and possible action to recommend approval for the purchase of a modular office building and the expenses to relocate the structure and make associated improvements looking at other available options.
+He researched prices for commercial office space in another city (Sierra Vista), as there is no office space in Bisbee.
+There are many lease options that will work; however, doing so would be expensive; \$13,000 - \$26,000 per year.
+In addition, there may need to be leasehold improvements done to the space to make it work (ADA accessibility; IT issues, storage); and the distance between the Administrative and AAA offices would fragment the agency.
+Randy explained the third option which is creating another facility on the current property owned by SEAGO and outlined the possible costs to build from scratch, which would not be cost-effective.